artanzand/DeepLearning_Algorithm_Implementation/README.md

 > To implement all the building blocks of a neural network and use the building blocks in the previous part to build a neural network of any architecture.
 > No regularization will be implemented at this stage.

+### Future Improvement
+This implementation of neural network from scratch was just a demonstration of how we could implement the model using the underlying math.
+The next improvement could be adding regularization to the model.
+However, the proper way of designing a model is to include them in a Class function to allow for attributes like fit and predict, and to have access to the calculated weights and biases.
+This could be follow up project to this model development
 <br></br>

 ## CONTRIBUTING